nelsonjchen/2025-cruise-decompile/README.md

 # 2025 AMAWaterways App Excursion JSON to Markdown Generator

-I am taking a cruise.
-Unfortunately, there is no way to look at the excursions available for our cruise trip online.
+I am taking a cruise. ~~Unfortunately, there is no way to look at the excursions available for our cruise trip online~~.
 Thankfully, I am able to intercept the JSON file from the app.

+edit: Well, you can look at it online, but intercepting it gives all the excursion information in a single nice formatted JSON file.

 ## Usage